nsupdate-info/nsupdate.info/docs/admin.rst

     }

-Now proceed with syncdb / migrate as shown above.
+Now proceed with manage migrate as shown above.

 Customization of the Web UI